 “We saw an opportunity to scale what we had going on for decades,” said Bill Caniano, NGA’s director of corporate communications, in reference to K-12 outreach.
 Among the agency’s K-12 goals: improve geographic literacy, introduce new ways of discovering STEM, and incorporate geospatial sciences into curriculum.

 Stakeholders at the breakfast talked about ways to build trust in the community, such as setting up mentorships between GEOINT professionals and students, bringing guest speakers into classrooms, and working with local colleges and universities.
 They also said it will be important to focus well beyond the new campus, considering outreach opportunities throughout the city and county.
-St. Louis Mayor Francis Slay is already supportive of the initiative’s goals; the next step is to build relationships with other community leaders such as council members and church leaders.
+The city of St. Louis is already supportive of the initiative’s goals; the next step is to build relationships with other community leaders such as council members and church leaders.

 A handful of participants who have lived in St. Louis for more than 20 years said the initiative should focus on long-term relationship building.
 The consensus was that trust of the federal government has decreased in St. Louis, and thoughtful, long-term investment would be most effective.
 Whether children end up joining the GEOINT workforce, the initiative has the potential to provide them with new skills that would benefit the region in countless ways.